 Train: Just book a Eurostar service to Paris and then the TGV to Bourg St Maurice.
 The train actually stops at Landry, about 2 mins from the BV farmhouse!
 If you are interested in this option then visit RailEurope.

 Us mountain bikers do like to crash from time to time.
-As such, insurance is vital, along with your EHIC (new E111) card.
+As such, insurance is vital, along with your EHIC card if you’re lucky enough to be a European national.

-Just make sure the policy covers you for mountain biking in the Alps and that you bring out both your policy details and your EHIC card with you – they’re no use at home on the kitchen work surface!
+Just make sure the policy covers you for mountain biking in the Alps and that you bring out your policy details.

-It’s probably best done under your house insurance or via British Cycling or Cycling UK membership deals – the BV house insurance does not cover your bike!
+You might also want to insure your bike against theft or damage whilst it’s out here.
+If so, this is probably best done under your house insurance or through Yellow Jersey – the BV house insurance does not cover your bike!